 Progress during the program.
 Respondents rated their progress during the program on a Likert-type scale from 1 (very little) to 5 (very high) on their pre-entry goals and up to three other aspects.
 Progress aspects were classified into the same 15 types as the pre-entry goals (progress types that were not mentioned were coded as 0).
 In addition, respondents rated how significant each of these aspects was for their success.
 We calculated a measure that captures the amount of progress and its importance (controlling, for example, for extensive progress in an aspect that is not crucial for success) by using the square root of the progress multiplied by the importance of the aspect.
 Thus, this measure approximates the true value the accelerator provided to the founder for those facets in which they feel they made the most progress.
 We use it to assess whether female and male founders report making progress during the program in a manner that corresponds to our hypotheses regarding entrepreneurial human capital, network expansion, and fundraising skills.
 Because ESE and legitimacy were not spontaneously reported as pre-entry goals, as we explained above, we assessed the impact of the program on these aspects using specific questions.

 Accelerators’ impact on participants’ ESE.
-Participants rated the change they experienced in their during the program (“my confidence that I can succeed as an entrepreneur”) on a 7-point scale ranging from -3 (decreased significantly) through 0 (did not change) to +3 (increased significantly).
+Participants rated the change they experienced in their confidence in their ability to succeed as entrepreneurs during the program (“my confidence that I can succeed as an entrepreneur”) on a 7-point scale ranging from -3 (decreased significantly) through 0 (did not change) to +3 (increased significantly).